The Long Delay to Arithmetic Generalization: When Learned Representations Outrun Behavior: Results

 This asymmetry has a structural explanation.
 If \(d_i\) denotes the \(i\)-th input digit of \(n\) in base \(b\) (counted from the least significant digit) and \(e_i\) the corresponding digit of \(n/2\), then in even base \(b\) each output digit is determined by only two adjacent input digits,

 This follows from writing each digit contribution under division by \(2\), the local digit \(d_i\) contributes \(\lfloor d_i/2\rfloor\), while the parity of the next digit \(d_{i+1}\) contributes a carry of \(b/2\) (derivation details in Appendix~\ref{apx:base_details}).
 Thus \(n/2\) is a bounded-lookahead transduction, explaining why even-branch accuracy stays near ceiling in powers of 2.
 Conversely, the odd branch \(3n+1\) requires propagation of a carry state across digit positions, so its effective difficulty depends on how quickly carries are absorbed in the chosen base.
 Bases divisible by both 2 and 3 therefore provide a more favorable transduction, because the even branch remains local and the odd branch tends to resolve carries more quickly.
-This view also matches the carry-exposure interventions in~\cref{sec:capacity}, where training on shallow carries fails to produce a decoder that extrapolates to deeper ones.
+This view also matches the carry-exposure interventions in~Appendix~\ref{apx:capacity_exposure_details}, where training on shallow carries fails to produce a decoder that extrapolates to deeper ones.

 Binary is the limiting case.
 In base 2, the model briefly memorizes the training set, peaks at \(56.0\%\) sequence accuracy at step 16{,}000, and then collapses to zero without recovery.
 This failure seems to not be behavioral.
 The effective dimensionality of encoder representations, measured by participation ratio, drops from \(5.2\) to \(1.0\) in a single checkpoint, consistent with representational collapse in a regime where the decoder has little useful local structure to exploit.
-Full local-predictability calculations and additional binary diagnostics are in Appendix~\ref{apx:base_details}.
+Full local-predictability calculations and additional binary diagnostics are in Appendix~\ref{apx:base_details}. \PENDING{This base-dependent entropy structure is not specific to \(k=3\).
+The identical pattern holds for the \(k=-1\) Collatz variant (App.~\ref{apx:km1}), because \(H^{(r)}\) depends only on the even branch \(n/2\) and on whether the odd branch resolves within a two-digit window, both of which are independent of \(k\).
+Local predictability is therefore a property of the numeral base, not the multiplier.}